prismskylabs/prism-api-examples/v2/python/all-sites-entry-count/README.md

-# Entry count per Day per Site
+# Entry count for all sites for a particular hour

 This example integration will write a json object to stdout of containing entry counts within business hours over a particular hour for all sites